 Te Korowai Hauora is a holistic Kaupapa Maori Health organisation, providing a range of services to the Hauraki rōhe.
 We employ passionate, professional staff to fit with our friendly team culture.
 We value highly skilled, committed community focussed individuals to support this kaupapa.
 Due to internal staff movements, an exciting new and challenging opportunity has arisen for:

 Kaiarahi Whanau Ora Navigator

 As a Kaiarahi Whānau Ora Navigator you are responsible for empowering and enabling whānau and families to access services they need, to work together and build on whānau strengths to achieve self-reliance and whānau aspirations.
-Providing a ‘wrap around’ or multi-disciplinary support to whānau you will work with colleagues to ensure all whānau are met with regularly to receive identified supports.
+Providing ‘wrap around’ services to whānau you will work with colleagues to ensure all whānau are met with regularly to receive identified supports.

-Navigators reflect the importance of working with all whānau members, of providing advocacy and support in accessing services and helping whānau learn new skills so they can transition from dependency to tino rangatiratanga, or as self-managing as possible.
+Navigators reflect the importance of working with all whānau members, of providing advocacy and support in accessing services and helping whānau learn new skills so they can transition from dependency to tino rangatiratanga - sel-empowerment, or as self-managing as possible.

 To succeed in this role you must have:

-- A strong commitment to achieving Whānau Ora for tangata and their whānau,
+- A strong commitment to achieving Whānau Ora (wellness) for tangata and their whānau,

 - Relevant whānau ora tertiary qualification (health, social science) and/or experience, and/or agree to undertake Whānau Ora Diploma study.